 Cereals are the quintessential breakfast for many.
 As popular as breakfast cereals are, most of them are far from being healthy as they are packed with empty carbohydrates and sugar.
 BlackGrain from Yellow FieldsTM offers cereal manufacturers a simple solution to meet the expectations of health-conscious consumers: adding the plant-based and highly nutritious rapeseed powder ingredient BlackGrain to the cereal recipe.

 Breakfast is the first and most important meal of the day and it should refuel the body and provide long-lasting energy.
 Cereals that are high in carbohydrates with little nutritional value do the opposite.
 According to several studies, large amounts of carbohydrates cause blood sugar levels to rise rapidly, which can be detrimental to health and cause tiredness.

-According to Juha-Pekka Järvinen, product development manager at Avena, adding BlackGrain to the cereal recipe can result in a healthier breakfast cereal that provides protein, healthy fat, and fibre in a perfect ratio to stabilise blood sugar and keep hunger away longer.
+According to Juha-Pekka Järvinen, Research and Development Manager at Apetit, adding BlackGrain to the cereal recipe can result in a healthier breakfast cereal that provides protein, healthy fat, and fibre in a perfect ratio to stabilise blood sugar and keep hunger away longer.

 BlackGrain enhances the nutritional value of cereals with a perfect combination of protein, fat and fibre